kevindomm/kevindomm.github.io/_posts/2016-02-04-auto-scaling.markdown

 	Most of the fields are self-explanatory except the following:
 		<blockquote>
-		- `Statistic Window`refers to the time period that the metric is measured.
+		- `Statistic Window`refers to the time period that the metric is measured.<br>
-		- `Breach Duration` indicates how long must the application exceed the upper threshold before adding a new instance.
+		- `Breach Duration` indicates how long must the application exceed the upper threshold before adding a new instance.<br>
 		- `Cooldown periods` indicate how long the service will wait before it increases/decreases another instance.
 		</blockquote>